-- After your wall is ready to go, section it off from the other walls with decorating tape.
-If you’re painting over a dark wall, we’d also recommend doing one full coat of the lightest colour as a base at this stage.
+After your wall is ready to go, section it off from the other walls with decorating tape.
+If you’re painting over a dark wall, we’d also recommend doing one full coat of the lightest color as a base at this stage.

-- Measure the wall and divide into 3 even sections horizontally by marking with a pencil or chalk.
-Don’t worry if the line isn’t neat, it’s simply a guide to show you where to stop with each paint colour.
+Measure the wall and divide into 3 even sections horizontally by marking with a pencil or chalk.
+Don’t worry if the line isn’t neat, it’s simply a guide to show you where to stop with each paint color.

 Preparing The Paint:

-- Pour out the 3 colours into separate paint trays and with a wide emulsion brush or roller apply your first colour.
-To create the most seamless colour transition, we’d recommend keeping the 3 shades as close to each other as possible.
+Pour out the 3 colors into separate paint trays and with a wide emulsion brush or roller apply your first color.
+To create the most seamless color transition, we’d recommend keeping the 3 shades as close to each other as possible.

 as a starting point,

-To create height in the room we recommend using the lighter colour at the top and gradually transitioning darker towards the bottom however this is completely up to you!
+To create height in the room we recommend using the lighter color at the top and gradually transitioning darker towards the bottom however this is completely up to you!

-- Paint your lightest colour from the top of the wall, cutting in the edges of the wall with a wide emulsion brush first and then working downwards with your roller until you get to approximately an inch away from your pencil line.
+Paint your lightest color from the top of the wall, cutting in the edges of the wall with a wide emulsion brush first and then working downwards with your roller until you get to approximately an inch away from your pencil line.

-- For the darkest colour, start at the bottom of the wall and work upwards until you reach your middle section.
+For the darkest color, start at the bottom of the wall and work upwards until you reach your middle section.
 Don’t worry about leaving another gap if you’ve left one already in the section above.

 If you feel that the sections aren’t blending well, add some water to your sponges before picking up the paint – this will especially help with the lighter two shades.